-Consolidated Financial Statements Page No. Statement of Management's Responsibility for Financial Statements.
-33 34-36 Consolidated Statements of Financial Position as of 30 June 2015 and 30 June 2014 37-38 Consolidated Statements of Income for the Years Ended 2015, 2014 39-40 41-42 Consolidated Statement of Cash Flows 43-44 45-116 Supplementary Schedules Report of Independent Public Accountants on Supplementary Schedules 117 Schedule I: Tabular Schedule of Effective Standards and Interpretations Under the PFRS Pursuant to SRC Rule 68, as Amended 118-123 Reconciliation of Retained Earnings Available for Schedule II: Declaration 124 Schedule III: Financial Ratios 125 Schedule IV: Map of the Relationships of the Companies Within the Group 126 Schedule V: Supplementary Schedules Under Annex 68.1-M Financial Assets 127-129 A. Amounts Receivable from Directors, Officers, Related Parties В. and Principal Stockholders (Other than Affiliates) 130 Amounts Receivable from Related Parties which are C. Eliminated During Consolidation of Financial Statements 131 D. 132 E. N.A.
-F. Indebtedness to Affiliates and Related Parties (Long-Term N.A.
-G. N.A.
+Consol Consolidated Financial Statements Statement of Management's Responsibility for Financial Statements .
+Cover Sheet for Audited Financial Statements Report of Independent Public Accountants and 30 June 2015 Consolidated Statements of Income for the Years Ended 2016, 2015 and 2014 Consolidated Statements of Changes in Equity Consolidated Statement of Cash Flows Notes to Consolidated Financial Statements Supplementary Schedules Report of Independent Public Accountants on Supplementary Schedule Schedule I: Tabular Schedule of Effective Standards and Interpret Under the PFRS Pursuant to SRC Rule 68, as Amen Schedule II: Reconciliation of Retained Earnings Available for Declaration Reconciliation of Retained Earnings Available for Declaration 124 125 Schedu Map of the Relationships of the Companies Within the Group Supplementary Schedules Under Annex 68.1-M 126 А. В. Financial Assets 127-129 C. and Principal Stockholders (Other than Affiliates) D. E. F. .
+131 132 N.A.
+G. H. Loans Guara redness to Affiliates and Related Parties (Long-Term from Related Companies) .
+N.A.
+N.A.
+136